Proposing efficiency improvements in packaging materials (Improving labor conditions for SDGs)

-Reducing the labor burden on elderly silver workers through cardboard conversion.
-No need for nails or bolts, and with lighter packaging, anyone, including women, can handle packing!
+Reducing the labor burden on elderly silver workers through cardboardization.
+No need for nails or bolts, and with lightweight packaging, anyone, including women, can handle packing!
 Towards a company that is friendly to workers.

-This is a case study of improvement at a company that had been relying on elderly silver workers for packaging tasks.
+This is a case of improvement at a company that had been relying on elderly silver workers for packaging tasks.
 Currently, silver workers were assembling wooden pallets (wooden geta) using purchased lumber.
-We received feedback that: - Securing personnel is difficult. - Considering environmental impact, we would like to avoid using wood as much as possible.
-Based on this feedback, we began the design process.
-[Reasons for not transitioning to cardboard] It seems that the company had been aiming for a wood-free approach from the top down for some time, but they had not progressed to an all-cardboard solution. - Currently, products were fixed to the wooden geta part with bolts.
-Since cardboard cannot be secured with bolts, they hesitated. - They could not find a cardboard manufacturer that could meet these requirements.
-[Improvements made] - No need for nails or bolts. - Lightweight packaging. - Elimination of label application (printing directly on the packaging). ↓ ↓ - Anyone can package the products. - Simplified disposal for the end-user (from industrial waste to recycled paper). - Reduced air freight costs.
-By simply replacing wood with cardboard, various benefits arise! ↓↓ For more details, please download the materials below and feel free to contact us. ↓↓
+We received feedback that: - Securing personnel is difficult. - Considering environmental impact, we would like to minimize the use of wood.
+Based on this, we began the design process. **Reasons for not transitioning to cardboard** It seems that there had been a top-down goal to eliminate the use of wood for some time, but progress towards full cardboard implementation had been slow. - Currently, products were being bolted to the wooden geta for fixation.
+Since cardboard cannot be secured with bolts, they were hesitant to proceed. - They could not find a cardboard manufacturer capable of meeting such requests. **Improvements made** - No need for nails or bolts. - Lightweight packaging. - Elimination of label application (printing directly on the packaging). ↓ ↓ ↓ - Anyone can package. - Simplified disposal for end-users (from industrial waste to recycled paper). - Reduction in air freight costs.
+By simply replacing wood with cardboard, various benefits arise. ↓↓ For more details, please download the materials below and feel free to contact us. ↓↓

 - Company:ナビエース関東株式会社